 The Main Hall

 The main hall is fully lined with windows and view-through doors.
 You can bring those beloved mountains inside with you while you party the night away in the comfort of a brand-new space.
+Please note this is an artist rendering as we’re currently under construction.

 Main Hall: Reverse View

 Make your debut as a married couple on the grand staircase then toast with your friends by the large built-in bar.
 Cozy up by the wood burning fireplace for some dreamy pinterest-worthy photo ops.
+Please note this is an artist rendering as we’re currently under construction.

 3354 Little Bear Creek Rd Idaho Springs, CO 80223